 - The interviews take place over 8 days between Wednesday 2 December and Friday 11 December 2020.

 - The interview will take place online, usually the interview panel will comprise of the Executive Director and Head of Programmes, funders and sector leaders.

 We regularly revisit the application process and seek feedback from external assessment specialists.
 It is the policy of the Clore Leadership that any interests in, or connections with particular cultural institutions held by members of the Board and staff are declared, and where a conflict of interest is or may be perceived, those individuals take no part in any decisions relating to those organisations or their employees.

 We ensure a diverse group of experienced leaders are involved across our assessment and selection process.
-This includes leaders who are BAME and/or disabled and/or those with protected characteristics under the Equality Act 2010.
+This includes Black, Asian and ethnically diverse leaders, D/deaf and disabled leaders and/or those with protected characteristics under the Equality Act 2010.
 Assessors understand our ambitions around equality, diversity and inclusion.